-- To learn about the different types of work, from a musculoskeletal point of view, that can be found in industrial workplaces and how that can influence the type of injuries that occur.
+- The different types of work, from a musculoskeletal point of view, which can be found in industrial workplaces and how that can influence the type of injuries that occur.

-- earn how to use advanced hazard identification tools to identify variables that affect the safety of employees’ jobs.
+- How to use advanced hazard identification tools to identify variables that affect the safety of employees’ jobs.

 - Learn about and gain practice using a participatory approach to identify root causes of hazards that place employees at risk of injury and solutions to eliminate the root causes.

-- Identify areas within your workplace where there is room for organizational improvement and what changes need to take place for improvement to occur.
+- How to identify areas within your workplace where there is room for organizational improvement and what changes need to take place for improvement to occur.